 Attorney General Isaac W. Hayne was appointed by Governor Pickens to seek the peaceful surrender of Fort Sumter by federal authorities after this State seceded.
 Hayne’s attempt to see President Buchanan was rebuffed and the Attorney General of South Carolina fired off an incensed letter to the President of the United States, complaining that South Carolina had been insulted and contending that Fort Sumter belonged to the State, now “a separate and independent government.”

 Attorney General John M. Daniel was Attorney General for 26 years.
 General Daniel was intimately involved in the modernization of South Carolina – helping to build a State highway system – by defending in court all the State’s bond issuances.
 He was one of the first to recommend the formation of the Highway Patrol.

 Attorney General Daniel R. McLeod was Attorney General for 24 years.
 Some of South Carolina’s most important legal history happened on his watch.
 His peers chose him as the nation’s top Attorney General.
 His 1963 opinion challenging the way state parks were funded led to their closing.
 General McLeod argued before the United States Supreme Court that the Voting Rights Act was unconstitutional.
 He had the courage to challenge the constitutionality of the Budget and Control Board and other unconstitutional laws.

-And Attorney General Henry McMaster, like his predecessors, continues to make history.
+Attorney General Henry McMaster, like his predecessors, continues to make history.
 His Pro Bono program in criminal domestic violence is innovative and highly praised.
 Rightly so.
-He has won convictions of former politicians and white collar criminals, when most thought there was little chance.
+He has won convictions of former politicians and white-collar criminals when most thought there was little chance.
 He has expanded the State Grand Jury to include securities fraud and is now working hard to include environmental crimes.
 The bobtailing case, which the Attorney General personally argued and won before the State Supreme Court, is a landmark case.